 Library Snapshot Day

-Library Snapshot Day provides an easy means to collect statistics, photos and stories that will enable library advocates to increase public awareness and show the value of their libraries to decision-makers.
-Although this initiative began as a means to collect information about to
+Library Snapshot Day provides an easy means to collect statistics, photos and stories that will enable library advocates to increase public awareness and show the value of their libraries to decision-makers and to their communities.

 What happens in libraries in a single day?
 How many books are checked out?
 How many people receive help finding a job?
 Doing their taxes?
 Doing their homework?
 This initiative enables library advocates to prove the value of their libraries to decision-makers and increase public awareness.

 Although it was initiated as a way to collect information across a state, it can be used at any level: state, region, system, community, or even in an individual library.
 Libraries of all types can participate.

 Six months of preparation time is optimum for a “Snapshot Day” date.
 This allows plenty of time to generate interest among potential participants and it also allows libraries to schedule events that will attract numerous attendees.
 In addition, this is an opportunity to send out press releases to your local news outlets about the upcoming event.
 Schedule your date to coincide with popular library events, and give partner institutions a two-week window to work with around the chosen date so that they can maximize their impact at their locations.

 2. Document Your Statistics